 I don’t think that’s the point.
 If it ever had been, there were rather permanent ways to ensure that all the men here couldn’t sire children.
 “You need a message taken to her or anything?”

 Henrie shook his head.
 “It’s just for a week or so.
 Another couple will catch the guardians’ attention soon enough and we’ll be safe again.”

-Henrie steepled his hands before him.
-“We won’t.
+Henrie steepled his fingers before him.
+“That won’t happen to us.
 Harry’s smarter than either of them.”
 He tilted his head.
 Those brown eyes narrowed with a disturbing intensity.
 “What’s this I hear about you competing?
 You can’t actually want to join the army.”